 "Mountain Creek Regional Wastewater System" and "System" mean all of the Issuer's wastewater transportation and treatment facilities, as described and defined in the Contract, serving the Contracting Parties, together with all improvements and additions to and extensions, enlargements, and replacements of such facilities.
-However, said terms do not include any facilities acquired or constructed by the Issuer with the proceeds from the issuance of "Special Facilities Bonds", which are hereby defined as being revenue obligations of the Issuer which are not issued as Additional Bonds, and which are payable from any source, contract, or revenues whatsoever other than the Pledged Revenues; and Special Facilities Bonds may be issued for any lawful purpose and made payable from any source, contract, or revenues whatsoever other than the Pledged Revenues.
+However, said terms do not include any facilities acquired or constructed by the Issuer with the proceeds from the issuance of Special Facilities Bonds.

-"Parity Bonds" means the Series 2009 Bonds, Series 2011 Bonds, and Series 2016 Bonds.
+"Parity Bonds" means the Series 2009 Bonds; the Series 2011 Bonds; the Series 2016 Bonds, the Series 2018 Bonds and, and any Additional Bonds issued on parity with such bonds.